British United Air Ferries: British Air Ferries (BAF)

 In 1975, BAF began replacing its remaining Carvairs with Handley Page Dart Herald turboprops on its cross-Channel routes linking Southend with Le Touquet, Ostend and Rotterdam.
 This resulted in these services being converted into ordinary passenger schedules and the Carvairs being transferred to cargo flying.

 On 1 January 1977, BAF operated its last car ferry service.
 Later the same year, on 31 October, BAF Herald G-BDFE operating the airline's inaugural scheduled passenger flight from Southend to Düsseldorf under the command of Captain Caroline Frost and First Officer Lesley Hardy became Britain's first airliner flown by an all-female crew.

 On 1 January 1979, BAF transferred its entire scheduled operation including associated aircraft and staff to British Island Airways (BIA).

 Following British Airways's decision to withdraw from its loss-making regional routes and to retire its Vickers Viscount turboprop fleet, BAF acquired the entire 18-strong fleet along with the spares inventory during the early 1980s.
 This acquisition made it the world's largest Viscount operator at the time.

 As a result of the changes the airline underwent in the late 1970s and early 1980s, BAF mainly concentrated on leasing, charter and oil industry support work.

 In 1983, the Keegans put some of their businesses into receivership and in March of that year, sold the British Air Ferries name along with the airline's commercial flying operations to the Jadepoint investment group for £2m.
+On the other hand, this meant the direct management of two airlines: the regional Guernsey Airlines (from August 1983) and the charter Jersey Air Ferries, which however lasted only a few months (August-October 1983).
+In the spring of the same year, some scheduled services were also reactivated, which would last until the beginning of 1988.
+In the two-year period 1986-1986 BAF also operated some services under the British Caledonian Commuter brand under the name Tulip Express.

 Growing financial difficulties at Jadepoint resulted in BAF being placed in administration in January 1988.
 A new holding company, called Mostjet, was formed within a year to enable the airline to emerge from administration in May 1989, the only British airline to do so at the time.
+At the same time, the charter airline Baltic Airlines, which had been established just over a year earlier, was absorbed.

 British World Airlines (BWA)

-In April 1993, BAF was renamed British World Airlines (BWA), ICAO code BWL.
+On 6 April 1993, BAF was renamed British World Airlines Ltd. (BWA), ICAO code BWL.

 Following delivery of BWA's first ATR 72 on 1 April 1996, the airline converted its three remaining passenger-configured Viscounts to freighters.
 On 18 April the same year, BWA Viscount G-APEY operated the type's last passenger flight, marking the 43rd anniversary of the Viscount's entry into full commercial air service with British European Airways (BEA).

 BWA ceased trading on 14 December 2001, as a result of the tough business climate during the post-9/11 downturn.